atoptima/Coluna.jl/docs/src/api/colgen.md

 The default implementation supports optimization of the pricing subproblems using a MILP solver or a pricing callback.
 Non-robust valid inequalities are not supported by MILP solvers as they change the structure of the subproblems.
 When using a pricing callback, you must be aware of how Coluna calculates the reduced cost of a column:

-The reduced cost of a column is splitted into three contributions:
+The reduced cost of a column is split into three contributions:
 - the contribution of the subproblem variables that is the primal solution cost given the reduced cost of subproblem variables
 - the contribution of the non-robust constraints (i.e. master constraints that cannot be expressed using subproblem variables except the convexity constraint) that is not supported by MILP solver but that you must take into account in the pricing callback
 - the contribution of the master convexity constraint that is automatically taken into account by Coluna once the primal solution returned.